TheRickestRick/Portfolio-reddit-clone/README.md

 ## How it works

-# A user can see all of the current posts, and search by time posted, subject line, and the amount of votes it has.
+A user can see all of the current posts, and search by time posted, subject line, and the amount of votes it has.
+The app makes a call to my server which will retrive all of the posts from the posts table, as well as all of the comments that each post has attached to it.
+This happens on initiation, and the main index page is then filled with all of the posts that people have made.
 <img src="https://github.com/TheRickestRick/Portfolio-reddit-clone/blob/master/Screen%20Shot%202018-07-17%20at%2011.36.04%20AM.png" alt="alt text">

-# A user can also comment on a post, and see what other people had commented.
+A user can also comment on a post, and see what other people had commented.
+When the comment is submitted, it is attached to the post id that it was directed at.
+This way the comment will show up on the post that it was meant to be seen with.
 <img src="https://github.com/TheRickestRick/Portfolio-reddit-clone/blob/master/Screen%20Shot%202018-07-17%20at%2011.36.26%20AM.png" alt="alt text">

-# If you want to create your own post you can select the create new post drop down menu, and fill out each of the inputs
+If you want to create your own post you can select the create new post drop down menu, and fill out each of the inputs.
+When you have filled out each of the inputs you can then create the post, and add it to the post table in the database.
+The page will refresh and the new post will be visable for everyone else.
 <img src="https://github.com/TheRickestRick/Portfolio-reddit-clone/blob/master/Screen%20Shot%202018-07-17%20at%2011.37.36%20AM.png" alt="alt text">

-# The new post will then be added to the feed, and all the other users can see it!
+The new post will then be added to the feed, and all the other users can see it!
 <img src="https://github.com/TheRickestRick/Portfolio-reddit-clone/blob/master/Screen%20Shot%202018-07-17%20at%2011.38.24%20AM.png" alt="alt text">